neppramod/spring-mvc/README.md

 New changes
 ===========
 Now the project contains generic dao, generic service (still needs to be tested) and reference project.
-You can still disable what to include and what not to include.
+You can still configure what to include and what not to include.